norswap/autumn/doc/autumn/faq/hand-vs-tool.md

 (e.g. variable declarations or function declarations), only one of which will match.
 And so on, and so forth, all the way down.

-Will this works reasonably well, this style has a few issues:
+While this works reasonably well, this style has a few issues:

 - **Lots of repetitions**